 Other than those fonts the OS absolutely requires to function, when it comes to the fonts you prefer to have on your system there is no right or wrong list.
 My idea of required fonts is based on years in prepress.
 So like most shops, the number of fonts throughout the system is kept to a minimum in the effort to make sure you will never have a conflict with the fonts a client sends with their project.
 Actually, the prepress and full service printers I've worked and freelanced for usually have a much shorter list than even those presented here.
-Sometimes the barest minimum of Lucida Grande, Last Resort and Keyboard.
+Sometimes the barest minimum of Lucida Grande, Last Resort and Keyboard (and HelveticaNeueDeskInterface in Yosemite).
 Such shops normally have no unnecessary software installed on their work stations; just what's needed to get production work done.

-This bare minimum setup has its advantages, but you will then be missing many fonts commonly used on the web.
+This bare minimum setup has some advantage, but you will then be missing many fonts commonly used on the web.
 What then happens is that your browser ends up substituting the missing fonts with whatever font is available.
 The result is that web pages will display so badly at times that it can be difficult (or even impossible) to navigate them.
 The bare minimum setup also lacks many fonts that Apple supplied applications require to operate.
-So for most users having only the 'big three' fonts on your system is not recommended.
+So for most users having only the bare minimum fonts on your system is not recommended.

 You can find many different web sites telling you what the minimum font installation for each OS X release should be.
 Each site has its own reasons for including some fonts that I do not, and others don't include fonts I think should be active.
 My main decision making was to run every application OS X ships with and many major third party applications, seeing what wouldn't work if a particular font were missing.
 The end result is the list of fonts you find here.
 It's a compromise between the Spartan set most prepress shops use, and what a more fully functional OS needs along with proper display of web pages.